 Anomaly detection helps to identify whether a transaction has any unusual patterns, such as date and time or the number of goods.
 If the algorithm spots such unusual behavior, the owner of the bank account will be protected by a few verification methods.

 Credit Card Skimming (electronic or manual).

-Credit card skimming means making an illegal copy of a credit or bank card with a device that reads and duplicates information from the original card.
-Fraudsters use machines named “skimmers” to extract card numbers and other credit card information, save it, and resell to criminals.
+Credit card skimming or credit card forgery means making an illegal copy of a credit or bank card with a device that reads and duplicates information from the original card.
+Credit card scammers use machines named “skimmers” to extract card numbers and other credit card information, save it, and resell to criminals.

 As in the case of identity theft, suspicious transactions made from a copy of an electronic or manual card will be revealed because of the information on the transaction.
 Classification techniques can define whether a transaction is fraudulent based on hardware, geolocation, and information about a client’s behavior patterns.

 Learn more about Skimming in the video below to understand better how credit card fraud happens in this case:

 Last but not least, among types of credit card fraud is account takeover.
 Fraudsters can send deceptive emails to cardholders.
 The messages look pretty legitimate (e.g. very similar bank URLs and trustworthy logos), as if they were sent by the bank.
 In reality, such a message can be used to steal someone’s personal information, bank account numbers, and online passwords.
 If you click the wrong link or provide valuable information in response to a message from a fake bank website, within a couple of hours your bank account will be drained by the criminals into an account they hold.